Gemini CLI guide

 Examples

-In the chat, you can tag specific files or functions and ask the agent to scan your code and third-party dependencies of the Project.
+In the chat, you can tag specific files or functions and ask Gemini CLI to scan your code for safe deployment to production.

 prompt